 Exhibiting demanding behavior while offering nothing in return

 Demands will often result in additional and steeper demands.
-This behavior will escalate and before you know it your divorce that could have been somewhat amicable has been turned into a war of words.
+This behavior will escalate, and before you know it, your divorce that could have been somewhat amicable has been turned into a war of words.

 Attempting to exact some emotional revenge against your spouse

 From my experience, this feeling is only temporary.
-When you have an opportunity to step back and assess what has happened in your case you will probably regret having taken whatever steps you did to humiliate your spouse.
+When you have an opportunity to step back and assess what has happened in your case, you will probably regret having taken whatever steps you did to humiliate your spouse.
 This is true even if your spouse engaged in similar behavior against you.

 Ask yourself then- are you bettering your case or yourself by attempting to sling mud?
-There are certainly instances where making a judge aware of your spouse’s bad acts is appropriate.
+There are certainly instances where making a judge aware of your spouse's destructive acts is appropriate.
 However, those circumstances are fewer and more far between than you may think.

-Mediation allows you to manage yourself and your case by removing the variables of a courtroom and a judge’s opinions.
-Keep in mind that your tearing an emotional pound of flesh from your spouse may feel good but it does not often result in a better outcome for the emotional victory.
+Mediation allows you to manage yourself and your case by removing the variables of a courtroom and a judge's opinions.
+Keep in mind that tearing an emotional pound of flesh from your spouse may feel good, but it does not often result in a better outcome for the emotional victory.

 Questions about avoiding emotionally or verbally abusive situations in divorce?
 Contact the Law Office of Bryan Fagan, PLLC

 Every divorce takes on a life of its own.
-Having competent, experienced and tenacious family law attorneys by your side can make all the difference in your case.
-The attorneys with the Law Office of Bryan Fagan, PLLC offer decades of collective experience in advocating for southeast Texas families.
+Having competent, experienced, and tenacious family law attorneys by your side can make all the difference in your case.
+The attorneys with the Law Office of Bryan Fagan, PLLC, offer decades of collective experience in advocating for southeast Texas families.

-To learn more about our office and to have your questions answered please contact us today.
-A free of charge consultation is available with one of our licensed family law attorneys six days a week.
+To learn more about our office and to have your questions answered, please contact us today.
+A free-of-charge consultation is available with one of our licensed family law attorneys six days a week.